GeoTIFF/dufour-peyton-intersection/README.md

 # dufour-peyton-intersection
 Reference Implementation of the Dufour-Peyton Intersection Algorithm.
 Calculates the Intersections of Arbitrary Polygons with a Geospatial Raster.
+Originally developed for [geoblaze](geoblaze.io).

 # install
 ```bash